REBELinBLUE/kube-guide/manuscript/1-intro.md

 ![etcd Icon](resources/images/icons/infrastructure_components/etcd-128.png)

 The configuration of the cluster is stored as *resource definitions*, this configuration is stored in an etcd cluster. etcd is a strong consistency, high availability, key-value store; it takes care of replicating the state amongst all members of the cluster and resolving conflicts between them.
-It stored the *desired state* of the cluster and is the *source of truth*.
+It stores the *desired state* of the cluster and is the *source of truth*.

 Although it is a central component of the cluster, you as the operator, and other processes, will never talk to etcd directly.
 Only one component talks to etcd, that is the API Server.

-etcd is not specific to Kubernetes, you can use it for other things (although not the instance used for Kubernetes), so you can [find out more about it on the website](https://etcd.io).
+etcd is not specific to Kubernetes, you can use it for other things (although you should avoid reusing the instance used for Kubernetes), so you can [find out more about it on the website](https://etcd.io).

 #### API Server

 ![API Server Icon](resources/images/icons/control_plane_components/api-128.png)

 The *API Server* is the internal event router for Kubernetes.
 It is the only component which can directly access *etcd* to store and retrieve resource definitions.
-It is also the proxy between the command line interface, *kubectl* and the cluster.
+It is also the proxy between the command line interface, *kubectl*, and the cluster.
 The CLI talks to the *API Server* exclusively, as do all the other components.
 The *API Server* simply returns the information from, and stores information in *etcd*; it does nothing else, actually working out what to do is down to other components.
 It is a stateless component so scales well, typically it would be deployed on the same servers as *etcd*.
 The *API Server* accepts requests in JSON format.

 #### Scheduler